 - 3. A new election precinct may be established at any time if it lies entirely within the boundaries of any existing precinct. - 4.
-If a change in the boundaries of an election precinct is made pursuant to this section during the time specified in subsection 1, the county clerk must: - (a) Within 15 days after the change to the boundary of a precinct is established by the county clerk or ordered by a court, send to the Director of the Legislative Counsel Bureau and the Secretary of State a copy or electronic file of a map showing the new boundaries of the precinct together with a word description of the new boundaries; and - (b) Maintain in his office an index providing the name of the precinct and describing all changes which were made, including any change in the name of the precinct and the name of any new precinct created within the boundaries of an existing precinct. - 5.
-Cities of population categories two and three are exempt from the provisions of subsection 1. - Sec.
+If a change in the boundaries of an election precinct is made pursuant to this section during the time specified in subsection 1, the county clerk must: - (a) Within 15 days after the change to the boundary of a precinct is established by the county clerk or ordered by a court, send to the Director of the Legislative Counsel Bureau and the Secretary of State a copy or electronic file of a map showing the new boundaries of the precinct; [together with a word description of the new boundaries:] and - (b) Maintain in his office an index providing the name of the precinct and describing all changes which were made, including any change in the name of the precinct and the name of any new precinct created within the boundaries of an existing precinct. - 5.
+Cities of population categories two and three are exempt from the provisions of subsection 1. - 6.
+As used in this section, "electronic file" includes, without limitation, an electronic data file of a geographic information system. - Sec.
 7. NRS 293.2175 is hereby amended to read as follows: - 293.2175 1.
 The county clerk may appoint a pupil as a trainee for the position of election board officer.
-To qualify for such an appointment, the pupil must be: - (a) A United States citizen, a resident of Nevada and a resident of the county in which he serves; - (b) Enrolled as a senior in high school; and - (c) At the time of service, [enrolled in or have completed a high school course in American government in accordance with NRS 389.020; and - (d) Performing at an academic level deemed acceptable by the principal of the pupil's high school.] at least 17 years of age. - 2.
-The county clerk may only appoint a pupil as a trainee if: - (a) The pupil is appointed without party affiliation; - (b) The county clerk sends the pupil a certificate stating the date and hours that the pupil [, upon approval,] will act as a trainee; - (c) At least 20 days before the election in which the pupil will act as a trainee, the principal of his high school receives the county clerk's certificate and a written request signed by his parent or guardian to be excused from school for the time specified in the certificate; - (d) The principal of the high school approves the pupil's request; and
+To qualify for such an appointment, the pupil must be: - (a) A United States citizen, a resident of Nevada and a resident of the county in which he serves; - (b) Enrolled [as a senior] in high school; and - (c) At the time of service, [enrolled in or have completed a high school course in American government in accordance with NRS 389.020; and - (d) Performing at an academic level deemed acceptable by the principal of the pupil's high school.] at least 16 years of age. - 2.
+The county clerk may only appoint a pupil as a trainee if: - (a) The pupil is appointed without party affiliation; - (b) The county clerk sends the pupil a certificate stating the date and hours that the pupil [, upon approval,] will act as a trainee; - (c) At least 20 days before the election in which the pupil will act as a trainee, the principal of his high school or his assigned school counselor receives the county clerk's certificate and a written request signed by his parent or guardian to be excused from school for the time specified in the certificate; - (d) The principal of the high school or the assigned school counselor of the pupil approves the pupil's request; and

-(e) The pupil attends the training class required by NRS 293B.260.
+(e) The pupil attends the training class required NRS 293B.260.